Gigi-9/stage1/README.md

 # stage1
  github repo
-a simple way to learn.
+a simple way to learn''